jgo28/DjangoTestApp/readme.md

 `python3 manage.py runserver`

 ## Key Django Concepts
-- **App**: A small library representing a discrete part of a larger project.
-It is a submodule of a web application that is designated a duty – e.g., a Weblog system, a database of public records or a simple poll app.
-In theory, you could take an app and place it in an entirely different project and it would still work.

 - **Project**: A web application using Django.
 It is a collection of configuration and apps for a particular website.
 Basically, it is the website itself.
 A project can contain multiple apps.

+- **App**: Generally, apps are what make up a project.
+It is a submodule of a web application that is designated a duty – e.g., a Weblog system, a database of public records or a simple poll app.
+In theory, you could take an app and place it in an entirely different project and it would still work.

 - **View**: A Python function that takes a web request and returns a web response.
 Basically, it defines what is going to be displayed on a web page like the HTML contents.
 Views in Django have to be created in an app's `views.py` file.

+- **Model**: It contains the essential fields and behaviors of the data you're storing.
+Generally, each model maps to a single database table.
+Another way to think about this is that Django converts your model into a SQL table.
+Maybe you want to store information about what year your family members were born.
+You specify in the model what attributes/things should be stored in the SQL table you want to make.
+In this case, one variable would be the name of the family member and the another variable would be the date they were born.
+Django will automatically create a SQL table for this.
+More information about models can be found [here](https://docs.djangoproject.com/en/2.2/topics/db/models/).

 ## Commands
 `python3 manage.py runserver`